Sonorama Ribera

-Ok Go, The New York City band performed at the Sonorama Festival in 2006.
+Ok Go, the New York City band, performed at the Sonorama Festival in 2006.

 The Sonorama Festival (since 2008 Sonorama-Ribera) is an annual music festival which takes place in the city of Aranda de Duero, in Castile and León (Spain), since 1998.
-It is organized by the cultural association, and non-profit, "Art de Troya", in mid-August each year.
-The line up mainly consists of indie pop, indie rock, and electronic music.
+It is organized by the cultural association and non-profit Art de Troya, in mid-August each year.
+The lineup mainly consists of indie pop, indie rock, and electronic music.

-With a progressive growth, has become one of the biggest summer festivals in Spain, and it is broadcast live on Spanish National Radio: Radio 3.
-In 2010, it was awarded as the 3rd best Spanish festival by the readers of the magazine Rockdelux, as 4th best Spanish festival by magazine Mondosonoro.
-Also, it has been nominated for the Independent Music Awards, organized by the Unión Fonográfica Independiente, in the category of "Best Music Festival in Spain" in 2010 and in 2012.
+With a progressive growth, it has become one of the biggest summer festivals in Spain, and it is broadcast live on Spanish National Radio: Radio 3.
+In 2010, it was voted the third-best Spanish festival by the readers of the magazine Rockdelux, and as fourth-best Spanish festival by magazine Mondosonoro.
+Also, it has been nominated for the Independent Music Awards, organized by the Unión Fonográfica Independiente, in the category of Best Music Festival in Spain in 2010 and in 2012.

 The festival is also composed of other activities: